I am super motivated! …to binge-watch Netflix tonight.

-When the brain is overworked, tired, or stressed (or likely D. all of the above) it burns through Tyrosine–an amino acid used utilized in the production of norepinephrine & dopamine.
-Because of it’s reliable resistance against the brain-numbing effects of stress & overactivity, there are few nootropic lists I write (if any) that don’t have this nootropic.
-However, for this list, I’m including it specifically for its chemical relation to dopamine: L-Tyrosine converts to L-DOPA, the precursor to dopamine as well as epinephrine & norepinephrine.
+When the brain is overworked, tired, or stressed (or likely D. all of the above) it burns through Tyrosine–an amino acid used utilized in the production of norepinephrine and dopamine.
+Because of it’s reliable resistance against the brain-numbing effects of stress and overactivity, there are few nootropic lists I write (if any) that don’t have this nootropic.
+However, for this list, I’m including it specifically for its chemical relation to dopamine: L-Tyrosine converts to L-DOPA, the precursor to dopamine as well as epinephrine and norepinephrine.

-Supplementing L-Tyrosine during high stress conditions (e.g. exam day) may help spike & maintain focus & ambition through otherwise rough days.
+Supplementing L-Tyrosine during high stress conditions (e.g. exam day) may help spike and maintain focus and ambition through otherwise rough days.
 Look for the more active N-Acetyl-L-Tyrosine (NALT) form.
 More on L-Tyrosine.